mgibbs189/custom-field-suite/readme.txt

 Donate link: https://uproot.us/contributors/
 Tags: fields, custom fields, cck, wysiwyg, relationship, date, loop, upload Requires at least: 3.2
-Tested up to: 3.5-alpha
+Tested up to: 3.5
 Stable tag: trunk

-Visually create and manage custom fields.
+Dead simple custom field management.

 == Description ==

 Custom Field Suite is a custom fields management plugin.
 It allows you to visually create groups of custom fields.
 Each field group can be placed on the edit pages of your choosing.
 It also includes a lightweight API for displaying custom fields throughout your site.

-CFS is a [fork](http://bit.ly/14vScj) of Advanced Custom Fields.
-The main goals of this plugin are stability, performance, and avoiding feature bloat.
+**CFS is a fork of Advanced Custom Fields.** The main goals of this plugin are stability, performance, and avoiding feature bloat.

 = Why use CFS? =
 * CFS is stable.
 We test all changes before releasing a new version.